 A poem in a Tony Bradman anthology, Look Out!
 The Teachers are Coming followed in 2007.
 Then a Walker Story, Grandad's Bench, reviewed by Carousel as, “A heart-warming tale which never steps over the line dividing love from sentimentality."

 A picture book, Siddharth and Rinki illustrated by Karin Littlewood was published by Tamarind in 2009, this was also reviewed as "heart warming".
-Worlds Apart illustrated by Jim Kay, follows in 2012 and is with Frances Lincoln and is probably also quite heart warming.
+Worlds Apart will be published in 2016 with Frances Lincoln and is probably also quite heart warming.
 She's hoping that her story about zombie ninjas from outer space may strike a different chord.